-Especially how he broke free.
+- Especially how he broke free.
 He figured out that the guns were trained on his DNA and used his saliva to get him to fire where he wanted.
 When Jumba said Stitch could think like a supercomputer, he wasn't kidding!

-Stitch's moment towards the end of the movie, when he tackles a gasoline truck, drives it into a volcano, tears a hole in it, and rides the ensuing explosion to crash through Gantu's ship, gets pounded with Gantu's enormous fist, only to lift up said fist while yelling "also cute and FLUFFY!"
-Epic win.
+- Stitch's moment towards the end of the movie, when he tackles a gasoline truck, drives it into a volcano, tears a hole in it, and rides the ensuing explosion to crash through Gantu's ship, gets pounded with Gantu's enormous fist, only to lift up said fist while yelling "also cute and FLUFFY!"
+Epic.
+WIN.

-This troper loved the delivery of his triumphant "ALOHA!!!" in the aforementioned scene.
+- The delivery of his triumphant "ALOHA!!!" in the aforementioned scene.

-"Stupid head."
+- "Stupid head."
 Cue unloading a gasoline tank into a volcano.

-Also, he saves a froggy whilst doing everything mentioned above.
+- Also, he saves a froggy whilst doing everything mentioned above.

-Right before the above scene, Stitch is in a teary panic over Lilo being kidnapped by Gantu...then the fuel tanker shows up.
+- Right before the above scene, Stitch is in a teary panic over Lilo being kidnapped by Gantu...then the fuel tanker shows up.
 Stitch then goes from Heroic BSOD to Let's Get Dangerous in about one second.
 And it is BADASS.

-"BLUE PUNCH BUGGY!
+- "BLUE PUNCH BUGGY!
 NO PUNCH BACK!"

-Jumbaa's has to be when he turns to Stitch and shouts "IIIIIIIIIIIIIT'S SHOWTIME!"
+- Jumba's has to be when he turns to Stitch and shouts "IIIIIIIIIIIIIT'S SHOWTIME!"

-Jumba, locked in a prison cell, immediately deduces why the Councilwoman came to see him and manipulates the situation to his advantage, leaving him armed with a plasma cannon, in control of a fairly powerful ship, and released from prison.
+- Jumba, locked in a prison cell, immediately deduces why the Councilwoman came to see him and manipulates the situation to his advantage, leaving him armed with a plasma cannon, in control of a fairly powerful ship, and released from prison.

-The climax.
+- The climax.
 Gantu's merrily flying along, requesting hyperspace clearance.
 Then Jumba's ship rises up, and it dwarfs Gantu's.

 Jumba: What?
 Think we walked here?

-Lilo manages to not only prevent Stitch from being taken away but herself as well by stating that arresting Stitch would technically count as stealing.
+- Lilo manages to not only prevent Stitch from being taken away but herself as well by stating that arresting Stitch would technically count as stealing.